 - 1 tablespoon fresh lemon juice, or lime juice

 - 1 teaspoon garlic powder

-- Boil some water with salt in a pot large enough to submerge the full cauliflower.
-Chop off the excess leaves at the bottom, and place the cauliflower florets side down in the water and boil for 10 or 12 minutes until the cauliflower is tender.
-Wrap in a clean, dry kitchen towel and set aside while you prepare the sauce – this will help absorb excess moisture from the cauliflower and ensure it's crispy!
+- Boil water with salt in a pot large enough to submerge the full cauliflower.
+Chop off the excess leaves at the bottom, and place the cauliflower with the floret-side down in the water and boil for 5 to 10 minutes until the cauliflower is tender.
+Wrap in a clean, dry kitchen towel and set aside while you prepare the sauce - this will help absorb excess moisture from the cauliflower and ensure it's crispy!

-- In a small mixing bowl, mix 1 tablespoon each of the gochujang, soy sauce, tahini, and lemon juice, along with 3 tablespoons of olive oil, 1 teaspoon of garlic powder, and half a teaspoon each of salt and pepper in a bowl to make a sauce with a thick consistency.
+- In a small mixing bowl, mix 1 tablespoon each of the gochujang, soy sauce, tahini, and lemon juice, along with 3 tablespoons of olive oil, 1 teaspoon of garlic powder, and half a teaspoon each of salt and pepper to make a sauce / glaze with a thick consistency.

-- Either transfer the cauliflower to the mixing bowl, toss with the gochujang sauce evenly (make sure not to overcoat) or coat it evenly with your hand on a baking sheet.
+- Either transfer the cauliflower to the mixing bowl, toss with the sauce evenly (make sure not to overcoat) or coat it evenly with your hand on a baking sheet.
 You could also sprinkle some breadcrumbs to make it extra crispy.

-- If your oven has a roast function, you can turn it to this setting.
-If not, keep the bake setting and put the baking sheet with parchment paper and place the cauliflower on the sheet.
+- Line a baking sheet with parchment paper and place the cauliflower on the sheet.
 Bake for about 25 minutes.
 Switch to broiler and broil for exactly 30 seconds (otherwise the top will burn!)

 - Taste the sauce before you toss your cauliflower with it - if spicy, adjust with tahini or olive oil till it's to your liking.
 The sauce must taste delicious (though intense!)